Where Words Defy the World

-So that’s it, he thought to himself as he bit into a half-eaten Whopper with cheese, mayonnaise spilling down his spackled beard, they got old Farley forever.
+So that’s it, he thought to himself, as he bit into a half-eaten Whopper with cheese, mayonnaise spilling down his spackled beard, they got old Farley forever.
 No need to look at poor, old Farley now.
-Just press Play and if you want to see him dance: fast forward.
-And the rest of the time sitting on a shelf with a label glued to his spine: Man Eating From Garbage Can.
-Well that’s convenient for you, but what about poor, old Farley?
+Just press Play and, if you want to see him dance, Fast Forward.
+And the rest of the time, he'll be sitting on a shelf with a label glued to his spine: Man Eating From Garbage Can.
+Well, that’s convenient for you, but what about poor, old Farley?

-Farley smoothed out the wax paper wrap from the burger and planted it on his chest, the grease more than enough to keep it fixed.
-He smiled, his superhero costume complete, and unzipped his pants.
+Farley smoothed out the waxed paper wrap from the burger and planted it on his chest, the grease more than enough to keep it fixed in place.
+He smiled - his superhero costume complete - and unzipped his pants.
 His hands, cracked and rough, barely felt his penis and the appendage, like a garden hose cut into inches, didn’t react much either.
 The cameraman stood steady, only his finger moving as it pressed the zoom button.
 Farley thought he’d misjudged when there arose the startled yelp of a man crossing the street who had come within range of his line of fire.
 The man jumped back, shaking his pant leg.
-He stymied the curse rising to his lips but couldn’t suppress a scalding glare.
+He stymied the curse rising to his lips, but couldn’t suppress a scalding glare.

 Losing ground once again in the collective imagination, Farley tried his hand at public defecation but quickly decided that it wasn’t his thing.